 In order to minimize the possible danger of the withdrawal symptoms associated with drugs and alcohol, clients must first undergo medical detoxification.
-During the detox process, our medical staff will order medications such as suboxone and utilize other medications in a safe and highly supervised environment.
-Additionally, our Florida detox center staff will also perform a comprehensive evaluation to diagnose any co-occurring mental illness.
-Subsequently, if a co-occurring disorder is uncovered, our Florida drug rehab team will create an initial treatment plan that will address these specific issues:
+During the detox process, detox centers will order medications such as suboxone and utilize other medications in a safe and highly supervised environment.
+Additionally, our Florida detox center partners will also perform a comprehensive evaluation for each client.

 Alcohol: Depending on the severity of physical dependence, alcohol withdrawal can be dangerous and require medical supervision.
 Alcohol detox should only take place in an outpatient setting after a medical professional has determined it is safe to do so. for example, alcohol withdrawal symptoms usually occur within 6 to 24 hours after the last drink.
 Symptoms can peak within 36 to 72 hours, and people may feel the effects for 2 to 10 days.

 Benzodiazepines: Like alcohol, severe benzodiazepine withdrawal presents serious risks and would require similar medical clearance before it would ever take place in an outpatient detox setting.
 Additionally, withdrawal from short-acting benzos such as Xanax typically continues for 2 to 4 weeks or longer.
 Conversely, withdrawal from longer-acting benzos such as diazepam (Valium) can begin between 2 and 7 days after the last dose and may continue for up to 8 weeks.